0xjesse/conversions/README.md

 # conversions
-scripts I would use to convert / map data
+scripts I would use to convert / map data.
+The file names have been generalized.